muhammadyehia/RoomexFrontEnd/README.md

 We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.

+## Important Step

+ **Copy Request URL you will use it in RoomexFrontEnd app replace it with the _url in RoomexFrontEnd/app/planet/planet.service.ts**

 ## Install npm packages

 > See npm and nvm version notes above